General Information

 Attendance Procedures

-• Students who become ill at school must check out with the attendance office even if the health attendant speaks with a parent/caregiver.
+- Students who become ill at school must check out with the attendance office even if the health attendant speaks with a parent/guardian/caretaker.
 Failure to do so could result in an unexcused absence and disciplinary action, however, a student may not be suspended or expelled for absences or tardies.

 Make Up Work